-Halasana may look slightly difficult but is super effective with calming your brain and therapeutic for your back.
-An inverted pose, this would require you to keep your hands on the floor, raise your legs and place them right behind your head.
+Halasana may look slightly difficult but is super effective in calming your brain and therapeutic for your back.
+An inverted pose would require you to keep your hands on the floor, raise your legs and place them right behind your head.

 Halasana for mental health:

 Halasana strengthens and opens up the neck, shoulders, abs, and back muscles.
 It is very helpful in calming the nervous system, eventually reducing stress and fatigue.
 Besides this, it is helpful in strengthening the immune system and improving flexibility.